Drogon, by Christopher Burdett © Fantasy Flight Games

-The maegi Mirri Maz Duur proclaims that in order to bring new life one must give life.
-Daenerys burns Drogo's body, along with Mirri Maz Duur herself and the three eggs to give life to Drogon and his brothers, Viserion and Rhaegal.
+The maegi Mirri Maz Duur proclaims that in order to bring new life one has to give life.
+Daenerys burns Drogo's body, along with Mirri Maz Duur herself and the three eggs, birthing Drogon and his brothers, Viserion and Rhaegal.

 A Clash of Kings

 When Daenerys enters the House of the Undying, she has Drogon accompany her.
 Once inside, Drogon reacts to the visions that Daenerys has.
-When they come upon the Undying, Drogon defends Daenerys by attacking the pulsating heart that stands at the center of the room, thereby slaying the Undying.
-This allows Daenerys to escape the House and seems to have seriously damaged the structure itself.
+When the Undying attack Daenerys, Drogon defends her by attacking the pulsating heart that stands at the center of the room, thereby slaying all of the Undying.
+This allows Daenerys to escape the House, and seems to seriously damage the structure itself.